Yusifx1/e621-scripts/README.md

 # Examples

 bash pool.sh 19197 yes - this download pool 19197 with dwo mode on (dwo=yes).
+(NSFW) In this comic you should turn dwo to yes if you want rename with pool order.

 bash set.sh envseries - this download set shornamed envseries (id is 20313) with default mode (sc=no)